pedroresende/docker-ezpublish/README.md

-# Docker eZ Publish 5.x
+# Docker eZ Publish Legacy

 This docker is an exercise to run eZ Publish legacy < 5.0 on docker.
 This is composed by 3 containers, 1 for Nginx, 1 for PHP-FPM and another for